AradhyaStuti/NexusMeet-Encrypted-Real-Time-Communication-Platform/README.md

 | POST | `/api/v1/users/add_to_activity` | JWT | Save meeting to history |
 | DELETE | `/api/v1/users/delete_from_activity` | JWT | Remove from history |

-Every response includes an `x-request-id` header for tracing.
+Every HTTP response includes an `x-request-id` header for tracing.
+Socket.IO connections inherit `x-request-id` from the handshake or fall back to `socket.id`.

 ## project layout